chrisnorman7/game-server-base/README.md

 This is a fully working text-based server.

-In fact the command is surpurfluous, but if it wasn't included anything you typed would result in `s.huh(caller)` being called every time.
+In fact the command is superfluous, but if it wasn't included anything you typed would result in `s.huh(caller)` being called.

 ### Commands